dweekly/docs/pages/deep-linked-ads/google-ads-overview.md

 #### Web Routing Requirements

-If you are running any Web-based (non-UAC) Google Ads campaigns and want to leverage the power of Branch for **desktop and mobile web** conversions, please make sure you complete the following:
+If you are running any Web-based (non-UAC) Google Ads campaigns and want to leverage the power of Branch for <notranslate>**desktop and mobile web**</notranslate> conversions, please make sure you complete the following:

 * [x] Branch SDK integrated into your app.
 * [x] Collect the IDFA on iOS, or the AAID on Android.
 For specifics, refer to the set up guide for [iOS](/apps/ios/#install-branch) and [Android](/apps/android/#install-branch) respectively.